sjmelia/rotatastic/README.md

 See it in production at http://www.rotatastic.com/

-It's an example of a "low-fi" React app - although not quite vanilla JS; there is no npm, webpack, babel, flux/redux etc. - just a spot of jquery, moment.js, and bootstrap 4.
+It's an example of a "low-fi" React app - although not quite vanilla JS; there is no npm, webpack, babel, flux/redux, jsx  etc. - just a spot of jquery, moment.js, and bootstrap 4.
 All the rest of the client side logic can be found in `/app/static/js/app.js`

 Deploying with Docker
 ---------------------